The focus of this article is on the women behind adoption, those strong women who help make adoption possible and successful.

 This woman, who we will call Lisa, was in foster care for several of her early childhood years.
 She was adopted at the age of five.
 Lisa is now a grown woman with children of her own.
 I have known Lisa and her adoptive family for many years.
 She also has a younger sister who was adopted as an infant and an older sister who is a biological daughter of her adoptive parents.
 Lisa has several extended biological siblings who went to live with other family members.

-“Their lives have been riddled with broken homes, alcohol abuse, suicides, and heartbreak.
+“Their lives have been riddled with complicated homes, alcohol abuse, suicides, and heartbreak.
 It reaffirms how blessed I have been in my life.”
 Hers is a unique story, but not dissimilar to those who have experienced life through the foster care system.
 It is a story of much sadness but also a story with much joy.
 Lisa remembers being told they were very poor.
 Her older half-sister saved her lunch money to buy Lisa clothes.
 Their mother was in an abusive relationship and instead of leaving it, she arranged for her children to be taken care of.
 Lisa tells how she was taken from place to place to live, thinking how each time might be her last.
 When she was finally placed into the foster care system, her first family was very kind to her.
 She referred to her social worker as “Casey the Caseworker.”

 “The unthinkable happened after a year of being with my foster family.
 Casey the Caseworker showed up.
 A brown box and my few toys were packed up and I was being moved out.
 Casey told me to hug my foster mother.
 I remember hugging her and telling her not to cry and that I would come back and find her someday.
 I didn’t know why but I knew at that moment I was leaving and not coming back.”
 Lisa later learned that the abusive boyfriend had threatened the foster family and was going to take her away.
 The next family served as a stop-over place before Lisa was placed in her permanent home.
 She would soon find her forever family.
 Lisa later found out many things that took a lifetime of learning and understanding.